 Step 4 – Outline the fins, tail and mouth

-Next the mouth – notice we have rounded of the upper lip a bit, not following the sketch exactly.
+Next, the mouth – notice we have rounded off the upper lip a bit, not following the sketch exactly.

 You do not need to draw the shark strictly in this order, but we find it the easiest.

 Step 5 – Complete drawing the body

 We continue to trace the rest of the body – back and the tail.
 Finally, we draw what is showing from the back fin.

 Step 6 – Finish the shark drawing by adding details